Top 20 Hawaii Snorkeling Spots

 Turtle Canyons

 Just south of Waikiki Beach, Turtle Canyons is one of the top places to scuba dive and snorkel in Oahu.
-It can only be reached by boat, so be sure to book an Oahu snorkel cruise to this location ahead of time.
+It can only be reached by boat, so be sure to book an Oahu snorkel cruise out to this spot ahead of time.
 All snorkel tours to Turtle Canyons depart from Waikiki Beach.

 View More about Turtle Canyons